cgwire/kitsu/docs/production_advanced/README.md

 You can navigate through the pictures uploaded.

-You can change the preview order if you click on the number, then drag and drop them.
+You can change the preview order by clicking the number, then drag and drop them.

 ![preview drag drop](../img/getting-started/multiple_preview.png)